gravitational/teleport/rfd/0181-pg-database-access-webui.md

 ```

 These new fields are used to:
-- Change the "Connect" button behavior to present a connect modal when web UI
+- Change the "Connect" button behavior to change the the connect modal when
-  is supported.
+  Web UI is supported.
+- Fill the connect dialog options.
 - Present the available database roles when applicable.

+The connection options will be retrieved as the following (from Access checker):
+- `DatabaseRoles`: `CheckDatabaseRoles`.
+- `DatabaseNames`: `EnumerateDatabaseNames`.
+- `DatabaseUsers`: `EnumerateDatabaseUsers`.

+Note that the `DatabaseNames` and `DatabaseUsers` fields are currently filled
+with different functions.
+The main difference is that the enumerate functions
+consider auto-provisioning options instead of just relying on the roles.

 In addition, a new page will be added to handle the database session
 console/terminal (`/web/cluster/:clusterId/console/db/:sid`).
 This page will be